 Developmental dysplasia of the hip is usually suspected in the early neonatal period due to the widespread adoption of clinical examination (including the Ortolani test, Barlow maneuvers, and Galeazzi sign).
 The diagnosis is then usually confirmed with ultrasound, although the role of ultrasound in screening is controversial 1,3.

 In general, the dysplastic hip has a ridge (neolimbus) in the superolateral region of the acetabulum composed of hypertrophied fibrocartilage as a result of the abnormal joint congruity 13.
 In addition, there is very cellular hyaline cartilage allowing the femoral head to glide out of the acetabulum generating the palpable clunk known as the Ortolani sign 12,13.

 For imaging assessment of developmental dysplasia of the hip, ultrasound is the modality of choice prior to the ossification of the proximal femoral epiphysis.
 Once there is a significant ossification then an x-ray examination is required.

 For some reason, the left hip is said to be more frequently affected 4.
 One-third of cases are affected bilaterally 5.

 Ultrasound is the test of choice in the infant (<6 months) as the proximal femoral epiphysis has not yet significantly ossified.
 Additionally, it has the advantage of being a real-time dynamic examination allowing the stability of the hip to be assessed with stress views.

 Some values are used to "objectively" assess morphology.
 See Graf method for ultrasound classification of developmental dysplasia of the hip.

 The alpha angle is formed by the acetabular roof to the vertical cortex of the ilium.
-This is similar measurement as that of the acetabular angle (see below).
+This is a similar measurement to that of the acetabular angle (see below).
 The normal value is greater than or equal to 60º.

 The beta angle is formed by the vertical cortex of the ilium and the triangular labral fibrocartilage (echogenic triangle).
-The normal value is less than 77º 6 but is only useful in assessing immature hips when combined with the alpha angle.
+The normal value is less than 55º 6 but is only useful in assessing immature hips when combined with the alpha angle.